DataDog/integrations-extras/webb_ai/README.md

 ## Data Collected

 ### Metrics
-Webb.ai does not include any metrics.
+Webb.ai does not generate any metrics and therefore relies on Datadog metrics.

 ### Service Checks
 Webb.ai does not include any service checks.

 ### Events
-Webb.ai does not include any events.
+Webb.ai does not generate any events.

 ## Troubleshooting